natman/ovirt_renew_certs/README.md

 Requirements
 ------------

-Ansible must be installed on the controller, and all targeted hosts (engine and hosts) must be reachable with a simple "ansible -m ping".
+* Ansible must be installed on the controller, and all targeted hosts (engine and hosts) must be reachable with a simple "ansible -m ping".
+* Engine (server) must login into host without password.

+        #engine ssh-copy-id root@host

-The role install python3 and pip dependencies to install the ovirt-engine-sdk-python, but it can be manually done with:
+* The role install python3 and pip dependencies to install the ovirt-engine-sdk-python, but it can be manually done with:

     yum install -y python3-pip gcc openssl-devel libcurl-devel libxml2-devel python36-devel
     or